jayphd/jayphd.github.io/index.md

 <h1> News articles on my research: </h1>
 <a href="https://www.thehindu.com/sci-tech/science/what-caused-the-dec-1-2015-chennai-downpour/article24122666.ece"> What caused the Dec.
 1, 2015 Chennai downpour? </a>, The Hindu (10 June 2018) <br>

+<a href="https://researchmatters.in/news/look-back-december-2015-floods-chennai-%E2%80%93-what-role-did-eastern-ghats-play"> A look back into the December 2015 floods of Chennai </a>, Research Matters (30 May 2018)